Rajputisation: Attempted Rajputisation of Adivasi people

 A man from the Gond community.

 Bhangya Bhukya notes that during the final years of the British Raj, while education introduced Westernisation in the hilly areas of central India, the regions also parallelly underwent the Hinduisation and Rajputisation processes.
 The Gond people and their chiefs started doing the "caste–Hindu practices" and frequently claimed the "Rajput, and thus kshatriya status".
 The British empire used to support these claims as they viewed the adivasi society to be less civilized than the caste society and believed that adivasi peoples' association with the castes would make the adivasis "more civilized and sober" and "easier for the colonial state to control".
 Bhukya also points out that central India's "Raj Gond families" had already adopted the religious and social traditions of the Rajputs before the British Raj in India, and there were "matrimonial relations" between a number of Gond and Rajput Rajas.
 However, the British empire's policies of offering "zamindari rights, village headships and patelships" fueled the process.

 According to Patit Paban Mishra, "the 'kshatriyaisation' of tribal rulers and their surroundings, resulted in the Hinduisation of tribal areas".

 Rajputisation among the Khasa (Khasi)

 The Khasa or Khasi were the indigenous landholding and peasant groups of Kumaon and Garhwal.
 Rajputisation among them was a process of upward mobility through which they adopted Rajput customs, symbols, and identity to raise their ritual and social status.

 Scholars note that scarcity of women among immigrant Thuljat Rajputs and Brahmins led to intermarriages with Khasi women, producing descendants who later claimed Rajput status.
 Over time, Khasa groups adopted Rajput practices such as wearing the sacred thread, worship of clan goddesses, and use of Rajput gotras.
 Landholding Khasi Jimdars were also incorporated into Rajput society.

 By the medieval period many had become known as Khasi Rajputs, distinct from the immigrant Thuljat Rajputs (such as Chand, Chauhan, Negi, Rawat, Rautela, Bisht).
 Historians regard this as one of the clearest cases of caste mobility in the central Himalayas.

+Rajputisation among the Himachal Tribes

+The present day Himachal Pradesh was under ruled by various Rajput kingdoms, the most prominent of which includes the Bushahr and Chamba State in committing the Rajputisation of the tribal communities of Gaddis, Kanaura and Lahaula as part of Hinduisation of the region and integrating them into broader Kshatriya category.
+Kanets of the Kinnaur undergo the process of Rajputisation and in return were awarded with agricultural lands, along with titles such as Negi, Rana, Rawat and Thakur.
+In the case of Lahaulas, who are small isolated community present in Lahaul and Spiti had undergone a complete Rajputisation with use of Gotras of Rajputs of neighbouring region.
+The process of Rajputisation among the Lahaulas was parallel to their Hinduisation, yet their were mainly Buddhist Lahaulas who identified their caste as Boudh Rajput.